meilisearch/documentation/guides/getting_started/comparison_to_alternatives.md

 * **Solr**: an enterprise search server with a powerful REST API.
 * **Nutch**: an extensible and scalable web crawler relying on Apache Hadoop.

-Since Lucene is a widely used tool, it is considered as the reference search library and many open source or closed source search engines are based on it.
+Since Lucene is the technology behind many open source or closed source search engines, it is considered as the reference search library.

 #### Sonic